BenjaminMpoyi/ws_to_kafka/README.md

 Working with Kafka
 ------------------

+You'll need a Kafka 0.9 instance to follow along.
+If you use docker machine you can use the provided kafka_0.9.sh to get one running.

 We'll be using the Reactive Kafka library to publish streams of messages to Kafka and consume streams of messages from Kafka.
 First, we'll need to create serializers and deserializers that the Kafka client can use to serialize and deserialize streams of messages.

 ```scala